 Hi there, I’m Matt!
 I’m a scientist researching biological physics: basically, I focus on using quantitative tools from physics and mathematics to try to understand complex problems in biology.
-I’m especially interested in nonequilibrium settings where stochastic fluctuations are important, like the interior of the cell.
+I’m especially interested in nonequilibrium settings where stochastic fluctuations are important, like the interior of the cell, but more broadly interested in any and all settings where physics meets biology.
 If any of what I'm working on sounds interesting, feel free to get in touch -- I’m always happy to talk science with curious people!

 Brief Bio

 I’m currently an independent postdoctoral fellow at Yale University, and also hold a guest researcher appointment at the Flatiron Institute.
-Previously I earned my PhD in physics at Simon Fraser University under professor David Sivak, during which time I also helped co-found OnDeck Fisheries AI with a couple of my best friends.
-Before that I studied physics and mathematics at Dalhousie University, where I learned the ropes of biophysics research from professor Andrew Rutenberg, and before that I was a child growing up in Vancouver, Canada.
+Previously I earned my PhD in physics at Simon Fraser University under professor David Sivak, during which time I also helped co-found OnDeck AI with a couple of my best friends.
+Before that I studied physics and mathematics at Dalhousie University, where I learned the ropes of biophysics research from professor Andrew Rutenberg, and before that I grew up in Vancouver, Canada.

 Research Overview